john-mock98/Automated-Teller-Machine-ATM-/README.md

 # Automated-Teller-Machine-ATM-
-# Author John P Mock
+# Author: John P Mock
 #
 # The project is as the title describes an ATM machine.
 The ATM uses a .txt file in order to keep record of the accounts
 # and their relevant information.